Stop TeamViewer from starting Automatically

 TeamViewer is the global platform for the digital networking of people and machines: Whether remote access, remote maintenance, IT management, or the digitization of entire workforces, workflows, and industries.
 In this guide, you will learn how to stop TeamViewer from starting Automatically.
 Here, this is a bit different from stopping programs in macOS from running automatically as shown in this article “How to stop an application from starting up automatically on macOS“, and how to stop Cisco Webex Meetings from starting up automatically.

-For remote access, remote control, or remote maintenance, kindly download without registration from this link.
+For remote access, remote control, or remote maintenance, kindly download Teamviewer without registration.

 Here I am running TeamViewer 14.1.3399 as of the time of this writing.
 Here are the steps to disable TeamViewer from running automatically upon System startup or restart.